 Monitoring devices vary greatly in cost, complexity, effectiveness, and staff time required to maintain them and to interpret the data.
 Some monitoring devices can be used to report immediate conditions ("snapshot" monitors), while others are designed to create an ongoing log of environmental conditions.

 Examples of "snapshot" monitors include thermometers, dial hygrometers, indicator strips (useful in sealed exhibit cases), and sling or motor-driven psychrometers.
 "Min/max" digital thermohygrometers provide a middle ground; they can keep track of the highest and lowest temperature and humidity since the device was last reset.
 Thus, they can give a very general sense of fluctuations in the climate at night or on the weekend.

 Recording hygrothermographs were the standard automatic recording device for many years, but in recent years dataloggers (battery operated devices that take readings at intervals specified by the user) have become the monitoring instrument of choice.
 This is largely due to the ease of downloading data gathered by a datalogger to a computer for graphing and analysis.
 There are a number of issues that must be considered in choosing a datalogger, including memory capacity, battery life, sensor accuracy across a range of temperature and humidity, and type of display.
-See the National Park Service's Datalogger Applications in Monitoring the Museum Environment, Part I: Comparison of Temperature and Relative Humidity Dataloggers (PDF) for more information on dataloggers.
+See the National Park Service's Comparing Temperature and Relative Humidity Dataloggers for Museum Monitoring (PDF) for more information on dataloggers.